Sakura-sx/cf-shield/README.md

 - [x] Adding a configurable delay before disabling the challenge rule.
 - [x] Telegram notifications.
 - [x] Full guide in the README.md.
+- [x] A way to use all domains in the zone.
 - [ ] Slack notifications.
 - [ ] Add ratelimit challenge.